psycl0n/BolsoCoin/README.md

 Why 1488 ?
 -------------------

-Bolsocoin aims to be the first alt-right brazilian community crypto-currency.
+Bolsocoin aims to be the first alt-right community crypto-currency.
 It´s currently being used on brazilian alt-right anonymous imageboards in exchange for doxxing and swating.
 It´s name comes from Jair Bolsonaro, a brazilian Trump-like politics.